 South Cornwall · PL26

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Gorran Haven, that work is shaped by the place itself — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+Reading Gorran Haven on the ground is half of the extension job — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward Victorian villas and modern carefully detailed coastal homes.

 • Conservation Area